 If you’re new to Medicare, you’ll soon learn that each part (A, B, C, and D) provides a different set of health insurance benefits.
-You probably also learn that Medicare premiums are different for each part, too.
+You may also learn that Medicare premiums are different for each part, too.
 But how different are they?
-Find out what each part of Medicare might cost you by reading below.

 Medicare Part A Premiums (for Hospital Insurance)

-The first part of Original Medicare, Part A covers hospital visits, skilled nursing care, home health care, and hospice care.
+The first part of Original Medicare, Part A, covers hospital visits, skilled nursing care, home health care, and hospice care.
 For most, Medicare Part A comes at no additional cost.
 This is because most adults have already paid for Medicare Part A. How?
-Well, if you or your spouse have worked 40 quarters (10 years) or more in the United States, you’ve already paid for Part A’s Medicare premiums through Social Security taxes.
+Well, if you or your spouse have worked 40 quarters (10 years) or more in the United States, you’ve already paid Part A Medicare premiums through Social Security taxes.

 If you haven’t worked for at least 40 quarters in the U.S., you will have to pay a premium for Part A coverage.
-You can buy into Part A, but premiums could be around $400 per month.
+You can buy into Part A, but premiums are around $471 per month in 2021.

 Medicare Part B Premiums (for Medical Insurance)